phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (zipcoll a b)
 ```
-Creates a table from two sequencial data structures.
+Creates a table from two sequential data structures.
 Return a new table.